oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : OPTIONAL A JSON object that describes the environmental context of the requested transaction.

 ### Scope claim {#scope-claim}
 The `scope` claim captures, as narrowly as possible, the purpose of this particular transaction.
-The values used for this claim are defined by the Transaction Token Service as representative of the authorization model defined by the trust domain.
-The value may contain a syntax and structure much different from and represent an intent much narrower than a scope value issued to an external client.
+The values used for this claim are defined by the Transaction Token Service as representative of the authorization model defined by the Trust Domain.
+The value may contain a syntax and structure different from, and represent an intent  narrower, than a scope value issued to an external client.
 How a given deployment represents the authorization model within the Trust Domain is out of scope for this specification.

 ### Requester Context {#requester-context}
 The Txn-Token SHOULD contain an `rctx` claim.
 This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token and contextual attributes of the originating request itself.